George Kittle Player Prop Bets for NFL Week 12 | San Francisco vs. Minnesota 11/28/2021

 - With three targets in the red zone this season, Kittle has been on the receiving end of 8.3% of his team's 36 red zone pass attempts.

-- The 49ers have thrown the ball in 50.9% of their plays from scrimmage this year while staying on the ground 49.1% of the time.
-This offensive attack ranks 18th in the NFL in points scored.
+- The 49ers have run 50.9% passing plays and 49.1% rushing plays this season.
+They rank 18th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Kittle's matchup with the Vikings.